asa/bazel_static_framework_issue/README.md

 # bazel_static_framework_issue
-This example attempts to extend the rules_swift example for wrapping c++ in swift.
+This example attempts to extend the [example rules_swift]( https://github.com/bazelbuild/rules_swift/tree/master/examples/xplatform/c_from_swift) for wrapping c++ in swift.
 It builds a static framework using the ios_static_framework rule.
 This static framework may be imported into an xcode application, but the C namespace CCounter is not found.